Email Marketing For Authors (Why, How, and Top Tips)

 Your mailing list is like a pot of gold that can only multiply and produce better results with time.

-Once you have the list, you have a way to directly communicate with the people on the list regarding various things, including promoting upcoming books, merchandise or even events you will be part of.
+Once you have the list, you can directly communicate with the people on the list regarding various things, including promoting upcoming books, merchandise, or events you will be part of.

 You can create email marketing campaigns at no cost additional cost.
-You can remarket and nurture customers that showed interest in your books but have not made a purchase.
+You can remarket and nurture readers who showed interest in your books but have not made a purchase.

 Increases your credibility